 Christen, DeBrunner, Posey, Raper Endowed Scholarship in Forestry and Wildlife Sciences

 This scholarship was endowed by forestry alumni and friends in memory of four esteemed former faculty: Professor Harold Christen, Dr. Earl DeBrunner, Dr. Henry Posey and Professor Charles Raper.
 Professor “Chris” was said to be a gentle, hard-driving, hard-living, hard-sweating, devout Christian.
 He never asked students to do anything he could not do better himself and that he knew they could not do.
 Christen served Auburn from 1946-1976.
-Earl DeBrunner, a 34-year veteran of the School of Forestry, was coordinator of student services for more than 10years while continuing to teach classes in forest fire control and use, wildland recreation philosophy and policy, and forest recreation planning and management.
+Earl DeBrunner, a 34-year veteran of the School of Forestry, was coordinator of student services for more than 10 years while continuing to teach classes in forest fire control and use, wildland recreation philosophy and policy and forest recreation planning and management.
 Henry Posey was a member of the forestry faculty from 1950-1978.
 He is best remembered for his work with the forestry students as their academic advisor and personal confidante.
-Charles F. Raper, the George W. Peake Professor of Forestry, came to Auburn after earning a law degree and having a successful career with Travelers Insurance.
-He began at Auburn in 1988 as the first Peake Professor teaching forest policy.
+Charles F. Raper began at Auburn in 1988 as the first George W. Peake Professor of Forestry teaching forest policy.
 Charlie wanted to bring his many years of forest finance experience to the classroom.
-He reveled in being with the students, and they loved him.
+He reveled in being with the students and they loved him.

 Compass Circle/Bashinsky Ever Auburn Endowed Scholarship